Plymouth, Massachusetts

 Plymouth is located approximately 40 mi south of Boston in a region known as the South Shore.
 Throughout the 19th century, the town thrived as a center of rope making, fishing, and shipping, and was home to the Plymouth Cordage Company, formerly the world's largest rope making company.
-It continues to be an active port, but today its major industry is tourism.
-The town is served by Plymouth Municipal Airport and contains Pilgrim Hall Museum, the oldest continually operating museum in the United States.
+It continues to be an active port, but today its major industry is healthcare and social services.
+The town is served by Plymouth Municipal Airport and contains the Pilgrim Hall Museum, the oldest continually operating museum in the United States.
 It is the largest municipality in Massachusetts by area, and the largest in southern New England.
 The population was 61,217 at the 2020 U.S. census.
 It is one of two seats of Plymouth County, the other being Brockton.

 History

 Pre-colonial era

 Prior to the arrival of the Pilgrims, the location of Plymouth was a village of the Wampanoag tribe called Patuxet.
 The region was visited twice by European explorers prior to the establishment of Plymouth Colony.
 In 1605, French explorer Samuel de Champlain sailed to Plymouth Harbor, calling it Port St. Louis.
 Captain John Smith was a leader of the colony at Jamestown, Virginia, and he explored parts of Cape Cod Bay and is credited with naming the region "New Plimouth."

 Two plagues afflicted coastal New England in 1614 and 1617, killing between 90% and 95% of the local Wampanoag inhabitants.
 The near destruction of the tribe from disease resulted in their cornfields and cleared areas being vacant for the Pilgrims to occupy.